return1/return1.at/content/2013-04-04-bitcoin-mining-ubuntu.rst

 The bitcoin is on an all time high at the moment, that's why i finally decided to fool around with it.
 But notice that mining with CPU's is NOT cost-effective, if you want to earn some coins, you have to mine with one or more GPU's.
-And don't mine alone, not worth it until you have a lot of calculation power, join a miner pool instead.
+And don't mine alone, not worth it until you have a lot of computational power, join a miner pool instead.

 Anyway, here are the simple steps to run a CPU Miner on Debian or Ubuntu